Breast cancer treatment

-Breast cancer management takes different approaches depending on physical and biological characteristics of the disease, as well as the age, over-all health and personal preferences of the patient.
-Treatment types can be classified into local therapy (surgery and radiotherapy) and systemic treatment (chemo-, endocrine, and targeted therapies).
-Local therapy is most efficacious in early stage breast cancer, while systemic therapy is generally justified in advanced and metastatic disease, or in diseases with specific phenotypes.
+Breast cancer treatment takes different approaches depending on the physical and biological characteristics of the disease, as well as the age, overall health, and personal preferences of the patient.
+Treatment types can be classified into local therapy (surgery and radiation therapy) and systemic treatment (chemotherapy, hormonal therapy, targeted therapy, and immunotherapy).
+Local therapy is most efficacious in early stage breast cancer, while systemic therapy is generally used in advanced and metastatic disease, or in diseases with specific phenotypes.